 Since Edge 9M bulbs or housings themselves haven't changed over the decades, they are completely interchangeable regardless of the circuit boards or control box.
 If you have a lightbar where all bulbs still work, its easy to replace the circuit boards with no soldering or rebuilding of any wiring harnesses.

-The PCDS-9 Lightbar I intended to convert came out of Bernalillo County Sheriff's Office.
+The PCDS-9 Lightbar I intended to convert came out of the Bernalillo County Sheriff's Office.
+Specifically from a blue/white generation Crown Victoria, early 2000s.
 It is a four corner strobe Edge with four halogen front flashers, two doubled as takedowns.
 The rear edge contained an eight halogen lamp traffic advisor.
 These were used for ten years in tandem with Federal Signal Vista lightbars before being replaced with Code 3 LEDx lightbars.